LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Meaningful Connection Score (MCS) - beta/mcs-overview.md

 * **Brand MCS**: The combination of all conversation MCSs.

 MCS can also be applied to **skill**, **agent**, **agent group** and **brand** .
 In this way, brands can get a full picture of any aspect of their operational performance.
-{: .notice)
-The MCS is calculated in realtime.
+{: .notice} The MCS is calculated in realtime.
 As a result, it is not guaranteed that MCS will be calculated for every conversation.

 ## **Calculating MCS**